Supreme Court of India: Appointments and the collegium

-As per the constitution, as held by the court in the Three Judges Cases – (1982, 1993, 1998), a judge is appointed to the Supreme Court by the president on the recommendation of the collegium — a group of the Chief Justice of India, the four most senior judges of the court and the senior-most judge hailing from the high court of a prospective appointee.
+As per the constitution, as held by the court in the Three Judges Cases – (1982, 1993, 1998), a judge is appointed to the Supreme Court by the president on the recommendation of the collegium — a closed group of the chief justice of India, the four most senior judges of the court and the senior-most judge hailing from the high court of a prospective appointee.
 This has resulted in a Memorandum of Procedure being followed, for the appointments.

+Judges used to be appointed by the president on the advice of the union cabinet.
+After 1993 (the Second Judges' Case), no minister, or even the executive collectively, can suggest any names to the president, who ultimately decides on appointing them from a list of names recommended only by the collegium of the judiciary.
+Simultaneously, as held in that judgment, the executive was given the power to reject a recommended name.

+The collegium system has come under a fair amount of criticism.
 In 2015, Parliament passed a law to replace the collegium with a National Judicial Appointments Commission (NJAC).
 This was struck down as unconstitutional by the Supreme Court, in the Fourth Judges' Case, as the new system would undermine the independence of the judiciary.
 Putting the old system of the collegium back, the court invited suggestions, even from the general public, on how to improve the collegium system, broadly along the lines of – setting up an eligibility criteria for appointments, a permanent secretariat to help the collegium sift through material on potential candidates, infusing more transparency into the selection process, grievance redressal and any other suggestion not in these four categories, like transfer of judges.
 This resulted in the court asking the government and the collegium to finalize the memorandum of procedure incorporating the above.

-In 2009, the recommendation for the appointment of a judge of a high court made by the collegium of that court, had come to be challenged in the Supreme Court.
-The court held that who could become a judge was a matter of fact, and any person had a right to question it.
-But who should become a judge was a matter of opinion and could not be questioned.
-As long as an effective consultation took place within a collegium in arriving at that opinion, the content or material placed before it to form the opinion could not be called for scrutiny in court.
+In 2009, a challenge arose in the Supreme Court regarding the recommendation for the appointment of a high court judge made by the collegium of that specific court.
+The court asserted that the eligibility to become a judge was a factual matter, open to questioning by any individual.
+On the contrary, the determination of who should become a judge was deemed a matter of opinion and was beyond questioning.
+The court emphasized that, as long as a thorough consultation occurred within the collegium to form this opinion, the content or material considered in shaping the opinion was not subject to scrutiny in a court of law.

 Tenure

-Supreme Court judges retire at the age of 65.
-However, there have been suggestions from the judges of the Supreme Court of India to provide for a fixed term for the judges including the Chief Justice of India.
+Judges of the Supreme Court currently conclude their service upon reaching the age of 65.
+Nevertheless, there have been proposals put forth by Supreme Court judges advocating for the implementation of a predetermined tenure for judges, including the chief justice.